 Is A Bear A Vertebrate?

 Bears are classed as vertebrates as they have a backbone inside their bodies.
 The spinal cord of the bear is surrounded by cartilage or bone.
+All mammals are vertebrates and have a backbone.

-Does A Bear Have Mammary Glands?
+Do Bears Have Mammary Glands?

 Does A Bear Have A Four-Chambered Heart?